Haris-09/Python-Summer-Party-Challenge/README.md

 ### Day 3 of Python Summer Party
 #### Disney Parks Guest Spending Behavior
 You are a data analyst working with the Disney Parks revenue team to understand nuanced guest spending patterns across different park experiences.
 The team wants to develop a comprehensive view of visitor purchasing behaviors.
 Your goal is to uncover meaningful insights that can drive personalized marketing strategies.

+### Day 4 of Python Summer Party
+#### Search Results Page: User Interaction Patterns
+You are a Product Analyst on the Google Search team investigating user engagement with search result pages.
+The team wants to understand how different numbers of search results impact user interaction time.
+Your analysis will help optimize the current search results presentation strategy.